Degenerative diseases are common non-infectious diseases whose incidences increase with age.

-Cerebrovascular accident (CVA), also known as stroke, is the generic name given to infarction (tissue and cellular death by hypoxia) of areas of the brain due to vascular obstruction or hemorrhages.
+A cerebrovascular accident (CVA), also known as a stroke, is the generic name given to infarction (tissue and cellular death by hypoxia) of areas of the brain due to vascular obstruction or hemorrhages.
 CVAs are divided into ischemic and hemorrhagic.
-In the ischemic CVA blocking of arteries that carry blood to the brain occurs; its cause is generally atherosclerosis (atheroma formation) of these vessels.
-In the hemorrhagic CVA there is rupture of one or more blood vessels of the brain with blood leakage, increasing intracranial pressure and thus interruption of blood flow in some areas of the brain.
-The severity of the stroke depends on the function performed by the affected area of the brain, for example, motor function, visual function, vegetative function, etc., and on the size of the involved area.
+In ischemic CVAs, the blockage of arteries that carry blood to the brain occurs; its cause is generally atherosclerosis (atheroma formation) of these vessels.
+In hemorrhagic CVAs, one or more blood vessels in the brain ruptures and leaks blood, increasing intracranial pressure and therefore interrupting blood flow in some areas of the brain.
+The severity of the stroke depends on the function performed by the affected area of the brain, for example, motor functions, visual functions, vegetative functions, etc., and on the size of the involved area.

 The main risk factors for cerebrovascular accidents are hypertension, hypercholesterolemia, tobacco smoking and old age.

-Neoplasia is any abnormal and uncontrolled proliferation of cells of an organism.
-Neoplasias can be benign or malign.
-Benign neoplasias are those in which the cell proliferation is limited to a given site of the body and so neoplastic cells do not spread to other close regions or at distance through the circulation.
-Malign neoplasias are those in which the neoplastic cells disseminate at distance to other sites and organs of the body, a process called metastasis, where they continue to proliferate.
-Malign neoplasias injure tissues and if not eradicated they are fatal.
-Benign neoplasm can also be deadly when it forms a tumor that grows and compresses vital organs.
+Neoplasia is any abnormal and uncontrolled proliferation of cells of in an organism.
+Neoplasias can be benign or malignant.
+Benign neoplasias are when cell proliferation is limited to a given site of the body and the neoplastic cells do not spread to other close or distant regions through circulation.
+Malignant neoplasias are when neoplastic cells disseminate over a distance to other sites and organs of the body, a process called metastasis, where they continue to proliferate.
+Malignant neoplasias injure tissues and, if not eradicated, they are fatal.
+A benign neoplasm can also be deadly when it forms a tumor that grows and compresses vital organs.

-Not every tumor is neoplastic and not every neoplasia creates tumor.
-Tumor is the generic name given to the abnormal increase in mass or volume of any area of the body (for example, the enlarged tonsils during throat infection are a kind of tumor, any inflammation creating a swelled area characterize a tumor, etc.).
-Neoplasias can form tumors, some of them very large, by aggregation of neoplastic cells in the region where the neoplasia began or in distant implantations.
-Cancer is a synonym for malign neoplasia.
+Not every tumor is neoplastic and not every neoplasia creates a tumor.
+A tumor is the generic name given to the abnormal increase in mass or volume of any area of the body (for example, the enlarged tonsils during throat infection are a type of tumor, any inflammation creating a swelled area is characteristic of a tumor, etc.).
+Neoplasias can form tumors, some of them very large, through the accumulation of neoplastic cells in the region where the neoplasia began or in distant areas.
+Cancer is a synonym for malignant neoplasia.